Unit 42

 Unit 42 (original title: Unité 42) is a Belgian television series written by Julie Bertrand, Annie Carels and Charlotte Joulia.
 It premiered in Belgium on La Une on 19 November 2017, and it was released worldwide on Netflix on 14 June 2019.

 After The Break and Public Enemy, Unit 42 came out of the second joint call for projects between RTBF and the Wallonia-Brussels Federation.

 Synopsis

 A Federal Police unit fights against new forms of cybercrime.
-Members include: